Administrator - a person appointed by the Court to take care of the estate if a Will has not been made

 Beneficiary - a person or institution, such as a charity, who is set to receive something under a Will, Trust or intestacy

-Chattels - personal belongings that usually include items of furntiture, art, antiques, jewellery, watches and so forth.
+Chattels - personal belongings that usually include items of furniture, art, antiques, jewellery, watches and so forth

-Codicil - a legal document that is often used to make minor changes to a Will but in order for it be valid, the same formalities are applied.
+Codicil - a legal document that is often used to make minor changes to a Will but in order for it be valid, the same formalities with regard to signing are applied

-Grant of probate - the legal document issued to the executors that authorises them to deal with the estate.
-Without it, money and property cannot be distributed according to the Will.
+Grant of Probate - the legal document issued to the executors by the Probate Registry that authorises them to deal with the assets in the deceased's name.
+Without it, money and property can not be collected in and then distributed according to the Will.

 IHT- Inheritance Tax

-Intestate - this is when someone dies without a valid Will in place and their estate is distributed according to very strict Rules of Intestacy.
+Intestate - this is when someone dies without a valid Will in place and their estate is distributed according to the strict rules of intestacy

 Joint tenancy - a common arrangement for property owned by two or more people.
-When one owner dies, their owenrship passes to the surviving owner(s).
+When one owner dies, their ownership passes to the surviving owner(s).

-Testator - the person who's writing the Will - Testatrix if they're female.
+Testator - the person who's writing the Will - Testatrix is sometimes used if they're female

-Witness - a Will must have two witnesses to the testator signing it and they must not be beneficiaries of the Will, even indirectly.
+Witness - a Will must have two witnesses to the testator signing it and they must not be beneficiaries of the Will, or close family members of beneficiaries